 - Child care

 The one thing you have to watch out for with the HOA in Harveston is the different costs.
-Most of the community will pay around $100 per month but there are sections that will have a double HOA and bring the cost over $200 per month.
-We suggest staying away from these higher HOA’s.
-One of the biggest reasons Would probably be resale value.
+Most of the community will pay around $100 per month, but there are sections that will have a double HOA, bringing the cost to over $200 per month.
+We suggest staying away from these higher HOAs.
+One of the biggest reasons would probably be resale value.
 Many people do not want to pay a $200+ HOA unless they are specifically looking for guard-gated communities.

-Even though Red Hawk is considered one big Community, there are different HOA’s and many different sub-communities within Redhawk.
-Some of Red Hawk is gated which drives the HOA higher.
+Even though Red Hawk is considered one big community, there are different HOAs and many different sub-communities within it.
+Some of Red Hawk is gated, which drives the HOA higher.

 Overall, we are going to give a slight edge to Redhawk on this one.
 Reason being?
-Even though they’re both track home communities there is more variety in Redhawk when looking for views, sizes, and style.
+Even though they’re both track home communities, there is more variety in Redhawk when looking at views, sizes, and

-Overall, as beautiful as the Harveston community is, many of the homes are a little choppy in our opinion.
-This is most likely because of the time period of build-out and what was popular then.
-When first entering many of the properties you will have offices and living rooms chopped off from the rest of the home.
+Overall, as beautiful as the Harveston community is, many of the homes are, in our opinion, a little choppy.
+This is most likely because of the time period of the build-out and what was popular then.
+When first entering many of the properties, you will see offices and living rooms cut off from the rest of the home.
 You don’t have that open feel in some models that everybody is looking for today.

-On the contrary, Red Hawk has many different communities, home styles, views.
-Because it’s a little bit of an older community, many people have remodeled and made the necessary upgrades to appeal to the masses which is the open floor plans and the more modern kitchen looks.
+On the contrary, Red Hawk has many different communities, home styles, and views.
+Because it’s a little bit of an older community, many people have remodeled and made the necessary upgrades to appeal to the masses, which is evident in the open floor plans and the more modern kitchen looks.

-As of writing this article, the average price per square foot in Harveston is around $292 per square foot.
+As of the date of this article, the average price per square foot in Harveston is around $292 per square foot.
 In Redhawk, the average price per square foot is $260 per square foot.
-This is a small sample size but over the last 5 Years, most months have Harvestons price per square foot above Redhawks.
+This is a small sample size, but over the last 5 years, most months have had Harvestons’ price per square foot above Redhawks’.
 We feel that the price per square foot is a little higher in Harveston because of what the community has to offer through its HOA.
-Many families really like the idea of having a lake, beautiful pool and walking path to use with their family.
-The Harveston community is also a little newer, whether that plays a part in why people are paying a little more for Harveston homes we don’t know.
+Many families really like the idea of having a lake, a beautiful pool, and a walking path to use with their family.
+The Harveston community is also a little newer; whether that plays a part in why people are paying a little more for Harveston homes, we don’t know.

-Even though we live in the North end of Temecula, we do prefer the landscape of Southern Temecula.
-We feel that there’s more opportunity for nice views, more trees and it is greener.
+Even though we live in the north end of Temecula, we do prefer the landscape of southern Temecula.
+We feel that there’s more opportunity for nice views, there are more trees, and it is greener.
 As I mentioned earlier in the blog post, one of the main reasons we chose North Temecula was because of our jobs.
-Oftentimes, we are in Riverside, Menifee or Murrieta for work and it didn’t make sense for us to drive that extra 20 minutes every day to live in southern Temecula.
+Oftentimes, we are in Riverside, Menifee, or Murrieta for work, and it didn’t make sense for us to drive that extra 20 minutes every day to live in southern Temecula.
 Looking back, we definitely made the right decision.
 Harveston allows us to get to the freeway, grocery stores, shopping, Old Town, and restaurants all within 5 minutes.
-Bottom line, if you like views there’s much more opportunity in the southern part of Temecula
+Bottom line, if you like views, there’s much more opportunity in the southern part of Temecula.

 The tax rates between the two areas are fairly similar.
-Figure that tax rate in both areas is going to be around 1.4–1.6%.
-HOA costs will be a little less in Redhawk depending on where you live. ( Some Communities are gated) There are many areas of Red Hawk that have an HOA of less than $50.
+Figure that the tax rate in both areas is going to be around 1.4–1.6%.
+HOA fees in Redhawk will be slightly lower depending on where you live.
+Some communities are gated.
+There are many areas of Red Hawk that have an HOA of less than $50.
 In Harveston, your HOA will start at $100 and go up from there.
-For exact tax rates of specific areas contact us and we can have our Title Company pull exact rates for any home in either area.
+For exact tax rates in specific areas, contact us, and we can have our title company pull exact rates for any home in either area.

-We are licensed as both Real Estate Brokers & a Certified Residential Appraiser.
-We love what we do and will bring a great deal of passion, experience and expertise to the table for you.
+We are licensed as both real estate brokers and certified residential appraisers.
+We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.